jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why the speech impediment forces a person to be quiet, shy, passive, and eager to please.
 It's very frustrating because one doesn't stutter when alone, swearing, yelling, singing, talking to a dog (Charles had two), or sometimes when speaking through a "character."

 But for some damn reason, in everyday conversation, the gremlin forces erratic speaking, random silence, binge drinking, and watching life pass you by.
-It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.
+It's possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.

 I mean, should a king have one?